 Insurance providers and individual circumstances dictate whether you're eligible for money-saving insurance discounts.
-For example, you might receive a 10% discount on car insurance for owning or leasing a hybrid car, while maintaining low mileage can earn you up to a 30% auto insurance discount.
+For example, you might receive up to a 10% discount on car insurance for owning or leasing a hybrid car.
+Low mileage can earn you even higher insurance discounts.

-If your AR auto insurance falls short when it comes to eco-friendly driver discounts, compare auto insurance rates online and find one that suits your budget.
+If your Arkansas auto insurance falls short when it comes to eco-friendly driver discounts, compare auto insurance rates online and find one that suits your budget.

 Arkansas offers two rebates to entice residents to convert their vehicles to more eco-friendly fuels.
 Read on for details.

 According to the Alternative Fuels Data Center (AFDC), Arkansas has a program offering rebates to those who convert diesel- and gasoline-powered vehicles to run on compressed natural gas (CNG).
-Specifically, the rebate equals 75% of the conversion system costs, including incremental expenses.
 Post conversion, your vehicle must run solely on compressed natural gas—or as a bi-fuel vehicle.
 Consult the AFDC and the Arkansas Agriculture Department Programs page for details.

 Under this program, the State also offers grants to those who produce alternative fuel, process feedstock, and distribute alternative fuel.